Thursday, February 20, 2025

 Integrated GPU

 “Integrated GPUs” have come a long way.
-They are not useless, the vast majority of integrated GPUs (made within the past few years) such as the:
+They are not useless, the vast majority of integrated GPUs (made within the past few years) are powerful enough to run games at low settings.

 Dedicated GPUs